sqlxpert/lights-off-aws/README.md

    to toggle the creation and deletion of resources that are not formally related.

-4. If necessary, make references to affect resources conditional, by replacing a property such as `SomeProperty: !Ref MyResourceName` with:
+4. If necessary, make references to affected resources conditional, by replacing a property such as `SomeProperty: !Ref MyResourceName` with:

    ```yaml
          SomeProperty: